playsms/playsms/documents/INSTALL.md

    vi /etc/playsmsd.conf
    ```

-   Make sure that PLAYSMS_PATH is pointing to a correct playSMS installation path (in this example to /var/www/playsms),
+   Make sure that PLAYSMS_PATH is pointing to a correct playSMS installation
-   and also make sure that PLAYSMS_BIN is pointing to a correct playSMS daemon scripts path (in this example to
+   path (in this example to /var/www/playsms), and make sure that PLAYSMS_BIN
+   is pointing to a correct playSMS daemon scripts path (in this example to
    /usr/local/bin)

 8. There are two choices to get playSMS daemon starts automatically on